Moving in

 Rental bond

 A rental bond is money you pay at the start of your tenancy to your landlord or agent.
-The bond is paid back to the tenant when the property is vacated, provided no money is owed for rent, damages or other costs.
+The bond is paid back to the tenant when the property is vacated, if no money is owed for rent, damages or other costs.

 The rental bond amount depends on the type of tenancy agreement and rent amount.